Sign in

 CEO Jeremy Male stated the MTA contract exit represents a headwind of approximately 1.5% to Q4 growth, with a smaller impact from storms.
 He affirmed their bid was based on what was economically viable for OUTFRONT.
 CFO Matthew Siegel added that ongoing national advertising weakness in major markets like Los Angeles and New York contributes to lower lease expense growth due to revenue-share lease structures.

-David Karnovsky's questions to Clear Channel Outdoor Holdings Inc (CCO) leadership
+David Karnovsky's questions to Clear Channel Outdoor Holdings (CCO) leadership

-David Karnovsky of JPMorgan Chase & Co. asked about the performance divergence between local and national marketers in the Americas segment.
-He also sought clarification on why Americas Q2 revenue was slightly below guidance and the reason for the reduction in the full-year AFFO guidance.
+David Karnovsky of JPMorgan Chase & Co. asked about the dynamic between local and national sales growth in the Americas segment and how different marketers are responding to macro volatility.
+He also sought clarification on why Q2 Americas revenue missed the guide's midpoint, the reason for lowering the full-year Americas guide, and the driver behind the lower full-year AFFO guidance.

 Answer

-CEO Scott Wells clarified that the Q2 Americas revenue miss was due to the delayed start of a single large national contract.
-He suggested geographic performance was a more significant story than a national vs. local split.
-CFO David Sailer explained that the lower full-year AFFO guidance was a direct result of accounting for interest expense from the recent debt refinancing.
+CEO Scott Wells attributed the Q2 Americas revenue miss to a timing delay of a large national contract, which also impacted the national sales growth figure.
+He emphasized that geographic performance is a more significant driver than the national vs. local split.
+CFO David Saylor clarified that the lower full-year AFFO guidance was primarily a result of interest expense amortization from the recent refinancing, not a change in underlying business performance.

 David Karnovsky of JPMorgan Chase & Co. asked about the alleged "undercurrent of tension" with exhibitors, citing reports of a rival PLF consortium and friction over IMAX-favored marketing and exclusive film deals, and requested an assessment of the relationship.